changrybirds/personal-site-gatsby/content/pages/contacts.md

 socialImage: "/media/email-at.svg"
 ---

-Feel free to reach out on any of my linked social media platforms!
+Feel free to email me via the mail icon on the sidebar.
+Alternatively, reach out on any of my linked social media platforms!